[Return to homepage]

 H.E.
 Choekyi Nangwa Rinpoche

-In partnership with over fifty monasteries and nunneries, the services provided by Gompa so far include:
+In partnership with over sixty monasteries and nunneries, the services provided by Gompa so far include:

 - online arrangement of prayers and pujas, with the option to view photographs or videos of the sponsored prayers and pujas;

-- an online service for sending offerings (together with personal wishes or dedications) with no transfer fees to the partner monasteries and nunneries, at any time, or on the occasion of special puja days.
+- an online service for sending offerings (together with personal wishes or dedication) with no transfer fees to the partner monasteries and nunneries, at any time or on the occasion of special puja days.

 As advised by the senior lamas, the Gompa partnership aims to make it as easy as possible for all those with an interest, to participate in the teachings, rituals, empowerments and ceremonies held at the monasteries and nunneries; to sponsor prayers and rituals at times of special significance or difficulty in life; and to make meritorious offerings on auspicious days or special occasions, just as one could do if the monastery or nunnery was in your own village, town or city.